aidos-lab/aidos-lab.github.io/content/blog/magedge.md

 ## What is graph pooling and why do we care?

 Graph pooling describes a range of methods that are used to coarsen i.e. compress graphs during GNN training.
 Global graph pooling layers reduce each graph to a single vector representation and are often used as part of a final readout operation.
 In contrast, hierarchical graph pooling layers reduce the number of nodes in each graph and are used in alternation with message passing layers.
 Hierarchical pooling in combination with convolutional layers allows the model to learn from coarsened graphs at multiple resolutions.
 Figure 1 shows a sketch of a GNN architecture with one intermediate hierarchical edge pooling layer that merges adjacent nodes and aggregates their node features.
+This allows the GNN to learn from graphs' coarsened geometry and features in a hierarchical manner.

 {{< centered-figure
     src="pipeline.png"
     alt="Hierarchical graph pooling"
     width="95%"
     border-weight="1.5px"
-    caption="**Figure 1.** Hierarchical graph pooling."
+    caption="**Figure 1.** Example of a GNN with one intermediate hierarchical graph pooling layer."
 >}}